Services Icon

 • Benefits: This long-lasting solution improves patient adherence and reduces the risks associated with daily medication intake.

 Approved by the FDA for treating opioid use disorder and managing pain, buprenorphine injection has a significant place in modern medicine.
 Its development for extended-release delivery has been a game-changer, providing a consistent and controlled release of the medication over time.
-This evolution highlights buprenorphine injection’s critical role in combating opioid misuse.
+This evolution highlights buprenorphine injection’s critical role in combating opioid misuse, particularly for those requiring long-term use of buprenorphine to maintain treatment stability and prevent relapse.

 How does buprenorphine injection work?